maxwellbrenner/UFCStats-Scraper/README.md

 The CSV structure allows users to easily load the data into data analysis tools (e.g., Python, R, Excel) for further examination.

-## Usage

-To use this program, follow these steps:

 ### Requirements

 The script requires the following Python packages: